kalyanikrishna465/MyEduVault/README.md

 - **Storage:** AWS S3 or local storage for document management

 ## Usage
-Username : user
+-Username : user
-Password : password
+-Password : password
-Utilize the various features to manage your academic records, resumes, skills, documents, and goals.
+-Utilize the various features to manage your academic records, resumes, skills, documents, and goals.